-Functionality of VSS (Volume Shadow Copy Service) in Backup Exec and Symantec System Recovery
+Functionality and dependency of VSS (Volume Shadow Copy Service) in Backup Exec and Symantec System Recovery

 Various VSS errors in a very wide range of resources.